Grishma14-crypto/my-first-project-repo/README.md

     eventCount++;
 }

-void printEventMarker(int day, int month) {
+// Function to check if an event exists for a given day void printEventMarker(int day, int month) {
     for (int i = 0; i < eventCount; i++) {
         if (events[i].day == day && events[i].month == month) {